bb107/MemoryModulePP/README.md

 **This repository is under development.**

-# NewFeatures
+## New Features
-  - Compatible with Win32 API: LoadStringA/W
+  - Compatible with Win7(x86)
-  - Support for TLS(Thread Local Storage)
-  - DllMain can receive four types of notifications

-# Features
+## Features
-  - Compatible with Win32 API (GetModuleHandleA/W/Ex GetModuleFileNameA/W/Ex GetProcAddress)
+  - Compatible with Win32 API (GetModuleHandleA/W/Ex GetModuleFileNameA/W/Ex GetProcAddress and any Resource API)
   - Support for C ++ exceptions and SEH
   - Compatible with Win7(x64) and Win10(x64)
   - Optimized MEMORYMODULE structure
   - Use reference counting, repeated loading of the same module will update the reference counting, please refer to NtLoadDllMemoryExW
   - The above features can be turned off through the dwFlags parameter of NtLoadDllMemoryExW
+  - Support for TLS(Thread Local Storage)
+  - DllMain can receive four types of notifications

 ## Tech